-The training will be identified during the development or review of IHPs.
+The training will be identified during the development or review of IHPs or asthma/allergy card.
 Staff who provide support to pupils with medical conditions will be included in meetings where this is discussed.

-The relevant healthcare professionals will lead on identifying the type and level of training required and will agree this with Sarah Hughes.
+The relevant healthcare professionals will lead on identifying the type and level of training required and will agree this with the Business Manager.
 Training will be kept up to date.